FRC930/mroc-live-dashboard/README.md

     * Rank
     * Team Location
     * Robot name
-    * Notes (notable events that have occured in the season for this team)
+    * Notes (notable events that have occurred in the season for this team)
     * Upcoming Matches (the next 5 matches)

 ## Rankings (Show rankings on the setup page)